2013 - May

 Request for Applications for Pilot Project Funding

 FUNDING OPPORTUNITY: The Alcohol & Drug Abuse Center of Excellence is accepting applications for its Pilot Project Program.
-One or Two awards of $10,000 to $15,000 per project for a 12-month period are anticipated.
+We anticipate awarding a single one-year award with a budget that does not exceed $15,000.

 Eligibility: All full-time faculty members in the LSUHSC School of Medicine are eligible to apply as submitting PI.
 Co-I's need not be LSUHSC SoM faculty.

-Submission: Proposals should be submitted electronically as a single PDF file including the three items above to Betsy Giaimo at firstname.lastname@example.org no later than Tuesday, November 1, 2016.
+Submission: Proposals should be submitted electronically as a single PDF file including the three items above to Melissa Prestwood at email@example.com no later than Monday, October 18, 2021

-Please note: This funding mechanism does not need to be routed through the Office of Research Services at LSUHSC for signatures.
-However, proof of IBC, IRB, and/or IACUC approval will be requested prior to approval.
+Please note: Applications do not need to be routed through the LSUHSC Office of Research Services for signatures prior to submission, but note that proof of IBC, IRB, and/or IACUC approval will be requested prior to release of funds.

 Review/Evaluation Process: Proposals will be peer-reviewed by a committee of LSUHSC scientists that will make funding recommendations to the ADACE Steering Committee.
 In the review process, interview and/or seminar-like presentations may be requested of applicants, especially if ADACE Steering members are not familiar with the applicant and the area of research proposed.

 Criteria for Review/Evaluation of Applications: Applications will be prioritized using the following criteria:

 Fundability: Are the results obtained from this pilot study likely to lead to competitive federal grant applications?
 Does the study address a significant problem to the alcohol and drug abuse research field, and/or use novel approaches, and/or challenge existing ideas, and/or develop new methodologies?